Royal Scots Greys: Waterloo

 A pub named in honour of Ensign Ewart on Edinburgh's Royal Mile.

 Having taken casualties, and still trying to reorder themselves, the Scots Greys and the rest of the Union Brigade found themselves before the main French lines.
 Their horses were blown, and they were still in disorder without any idea of what their next collective objective was.
 Some attacked nearby gun batteries of the Grande Battery, dispersing or sabring the gunners.
 Disorganized and milling about the bottom of the valley between Hougoumont and La Belle Alliance, the Scots Greys and the rest of the British heavy cavalry were taken by surprise by the counter-charge of Milhaud's cuirassiers, joined by lancers from Baron Jaquinot's 1st Cavalry Division.

 As Ponsonby tried to rally his men against the French cuirassers, he was attacked by Jaquinot's lancers and captured.
 A nearby party of Scots Greys saw the capture and attempted to rescue their brigade commander.
 However, the French soldier who had captured Ponsonby executed him and then used his lance to kill three of the Scots Greys who had attempted the rescue.
 By the time Ponsonby died, the momentum had entirely returned in favour of the French.
 Milhaud's and Jaquinot's cavalrymen drove the Union Brigade from the valley.
 The French artillery added to the Scots Greys' misery.

-The remnants of the Scots Greys retreated to the British lines, harried by French cavalry.
+The remnants of the Scots Greys – now under the command of Brevet Col. Edward Cheney – retreated to the British lines, harried by French cavalry.
 They eventually reformed on the left, supporting the rest of the line as best they could with carbine fire.
 In all, the Scots Greys suffered 104 dead and 97 wounded and lost 228 of the 416 horses.
 When they were finally reformed, the Scots Greys could only field two weakened squadrons, rather than the three complete ones with which they had begun the day.

 Following the victory of Waterloo, the Scots Greys pursued the defeated French Army until Napoleon's surrender and final abdication.
 The Scots Greys would remain on the continent until 1816 as part of the army of occupation under the terms of the peace treaty.